List of television series canceled before airing an episode: B

-MTV documentary reality show following the lives of young residents on Staten Island.
-The show was in production and had a scheduled air date for October 2010 but was ultimately pulled for being too similar to the network's hit Jersey Shore despite being slice of life documentary-style in comparison to Jersey Shores show-set residence.
+An MTV slice of life documentary-style reality show that follows the lives of young residents on Staten Island.
+The show was in production and had a scheduled air date for October 2010, but was ultimately pulled for being too similar to the network's hit Jersey Shore.
 The concept of a Staten Island-based reality program was revisited by MTV at the start of 2019 with Made in Staten Island.
-However, that project would air only three episodes on the network in January 2019 before being pulled due to low ratings and general criticism of a focus on younger people in the show with possible organized crime/mob ties, which MTV exploited with a Sopranos-inspired launch campaign; some of that cast would be involved in another series, Families of the Mafia, meant to take a less confrontational view of Mob families in general; that series would air all six of its episodes in the spring of 2020.
+However, that project would air only three episodes on the network in January 2019 before being pulled due to low ratings and general criticism of a focus on younger people with possible organized crime/mob ties, which MTV exploited with a Sopranos-inspired launch campaign.
+Some of that cast would be involved in another series, Families of the Mafia, meant to take a less confrontational view of mob families in general; that series would air all six of its episodes in the spring of 2020.